torusresearch/customauth-swift-sdk/README.md

 ```

-Reach out to hello@tor.us to get your verifier spun up on the testnet today!
+After this you're good to go, reach out to hello@tor.us to get your verifier spun up on the testnet today!

 ## Requirements